 Sri Lanka Country Report

 The government's agenda will probably be based on streamlining foreign-investment regulation to attract foreign capital – particularly from Europe, India, and the United States – in the manufacturing, information technology (IT), infrastructure, automotive, and agricultural sectors.
 Although the government aims to improve governance and reduce corruption, a fundamental improvement in corruption risks is unlikely given vested political interests in the ruling coalition.
 Expropriation is unlikely, but labour unrest is likely in the oil and port sectors.

 A return to civil war is very unlikely.
-Although some LTTE remnants continue to exist, both in the country and probably in India's Tamil Nadu state, militants have very limited capability because of comprehensive military surveillance.
+Although some LTTE remnants continue to exist, in Sri Lanka and probably in India’s Tamil Nadu state, militants have very limited capability because of comprehensive military surveillance.
 Sri Lanka also faces a limited threat of interstate war.
-The ongoing dispute between Sri Lanka's navy and Indian fishermen will probably continue, mostly involving the arrest of Indian fishermen and seizure of their boats.
+The ongoing dispute between Sri Lanka’s navy and Indian fishermen will probably continue, mostly involving the arrest of Indian fishermen and seizure of their boats.
 However, international shipping and transport in the Palk Strait, including the India-Colombo ferry service, is unlikely to be affected.

 Vaccinations required to enter the country